 Network security ensures that internal networks are secure by protecting the infrastructure and inhibiting access to it.

-To help better manage network security monitoring, security teams are now using machine learning to flag abnormal traffic and alert to threats in real time.
-Network administrators continue to implement policies and procedures to prevent unauthorized access, modification and exploitation of the network.
+Security teams are now using machine learning to flag abnormal traffic and alert threats in real-time to help better manage network security monitoring.
+Network administrators continue to implement policies and procedures to prevent unauthorized access, modification, and exploitation of the network.

 Common examples of network security implementation: